keu/docs/software/workspace-permissions.md

 astro deployment user update <email> --deployment-id=<deployment-id> --role=<deployment-role>
 ```

 > **Note:** A deployment-level role cannot be edited while a Workspace invitation to that user is pending.
-If you invite a user to a Workpace, you will not be able to modify their permissions until they accept the Workspace invite.
+If you invite a user to a Workspace, you will not be able to modify their permissions until they accept the Workspace invite.

 #### Remove Deployment user